itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 ## Introducing the Bitbucket Connect Add-on

 With the CloudCannon Bitbucket Connect Add-on, you can work on websites without leaving Bitbucket.
-Deploy your static/Jekyll website repository and have non-developers update content in seconds.
+Deploy your static/Jekyll website directly from your repository and have non-developers update content in seconds.

 To get started, navigate to the [Bitbucket Add-On directory](https://bitbucket.org/account/user/mikeneumegen/addon-directory) and install CloudCannon.